A newly upgraded Exhibition Station will provide rail services all year round for one of Brisbane's fastest growing suburbs.Learn More

 New High Capacity Stations

-Cross River Rail will not only enable more trains to run more often across the whole of South East Queensland, it will provide high-capacity train stations where they are needed most.
+Cross River Rail will transform the way we travel across the whole of South East Queensland, and it will provide high-capacity train stations where they are needed most.

 Explore the new Stations

 Use the links below to learn more about each of the new stations that will be delivered as part of Cross River Rail.